AbdulRafayZaidi/AbdulRafayZaidi.github.io/content/projects/Bike_Sharing_2020/Bike_Sharing_2020.md

 ### Data Structure

-Using R, we can take a quick peek of the mergdataset with following commands.
+Using R, we can take a quick peek of the merged data with following commands.

 ```rst
  dim(divvy_trips_2020)